 Okay, so this next part didn’t technically happen at the concert, but it’s definitely worth mentioning.
 At the very beginning of The Chainsmokers’ set, I unrolled our “Cheddar made us do it” poster and held it up.
 A photographer in the photo pit took a picture of Scout and I with it.
 Scout and I, being the crazy fans that we are, already knew the majority of The Chainsmokers’ photographers and didn’t recognize this guy, so I assumed it was for some Charleston newspaper article or something and didn’t think much of it.
 Sunday morning, on the drive back, I began to look online for the picture but was unable to find any articles on The Chainsmokers’ concert in Charleston.
 I gave up and pretty much forgot about it.
 Around noon, I was watching The Chainsmokers’ Instagram story and was shocked to find the picture of Scout and I with the Cheddar poster on their story!
-There was also a picture of the crowd with Scout and I at the front center which I didn’t even notice until Scout told me.
+There was also a picture of the crowd with Scout and I at the front center which I didn’t even notice until Scout told me (because I was still so excited about the other photo!).
 In case you don’t believe me, I’ve included the full screenshot of one of the pictures on their story plus the cropped version of both pictures.

 If you’re interested in shopping my outfit for the concert all the pieces (or similar pieces) are linked here below!

 As you can tell, I had an incredible time at The Chainsmokers’ concert.
 If they’re coming to a city near you, you need to go (look at their tour dates and buy tickets here).
 This night was an experience I’ll remember for a lifetime.
 Thanks for reading!